tpedora/freedomfriday/README.md

-This is testing the functionality of <Suspense /> and <ErrorBoundary />.
+This is testing the functionality of Suspense and ErrorBoundary.

 The Personal and Employee data call is two seperate API calls using a <LoadingComponent /> to display skeletons.